divinci/vrage-binary-serialization/README.md

 **NuGet Package:** [`Vrb.Core`](https://www.nuget.org/packages/Vrb.Core) (Version matches SE2 Build, e.g., `21190635.0.0`)

-A powerful modding utility for **Space Engineers 2** that allows you to serialize and deserialize binary save files (`.vrb`) to and from human-readable JSON.
+A modding utility for **Space Engineers 2** that allows you to serialize and deserialize binary save files (`.vrb`) to and from human-readable JSON.
 This enables players and modders to edit save data, inspect internal game structures, and create external tools that interact with SE2 save files.

-The tool leverages the game's own assemblies (`VRage.Library`, `Game2.Simulation`, etc.) to ensuring accurate data processing and full compatibility with the game's binary format.
+The tool leverages the game's own assemblies (`VRage.Library`, `Game2.Simulation`, etc.) to ensure accurate data processing and full compatibility with the game's binary format.

 **Current Platform Support:** Windows Only (due to game assembly dependencies).